wassengerhq/whatsapp-chatgpt-bot/README.md

 - [Node.js](https://nodejs.org) >= v16 ([download it here](https://nodejs.org/en/download))
 - [WhatsApp](https://whatsapp.com) Personal or Business number
 - [OpenAI API key](https://platform.openai.com/account/api-keys) - [Sign up for free](https://platform.openai.com/signup)
+- [Add OpenAI credits](https://help.openai.com/en/articles/8264644-what-is-prepaid-billing): you may be required to prepaid OpenAI in order to use the OpenAI API.
 - [Wassenger](https://wassenger.com) API key - [Sign up for free](https://app.wassenger.com/register)
 - [Connect your WhatsApp](https://app.wassenger.com/create) Personal or Business number to Wassenger
 - [Sign up for a Ngrok free account](https://dashboard.ngrok.com/signup) to create a webhook tunnel (only if running the program on your local computer)